AI Use Cases/Healthcare

 HR override capability is not optional - it is a design requirement

 The system flags risk based on behavioral and performance signals it can measure; it cannot see a clinician's personal circumstances, a pending internal transfer, or a known family situation that HR already knows about.
 Without a structured override and annotation workflow, HR staff will either act on bad alerts or stop trusting the dashboard entirely.
-Model accuracy reaching 82-88% precision by month 12 still means a meaningful share of alerts require human judgment before any outreach is initiated.
+However accurate the model gets, a meaningful share of alerts will always require human judgment before any outreach is initiated.

 4. 4